salgattpx/px-nginx-heroku/README.md

 ## Credits

 This buildpack is based on ryandotsmith's [nginx-buildpack](https://github.com/ryandotsmith/nginx-buildpack).
 It has since been heavily adapted by PerimeterX in order to provide support for the Lua Enforcer Module

+## Support

+If there are any support related questions with this buildpack, contact [PerimeterX Support](mailto:support@perimeterx.com)